 Keeping things Tokyo local, I found Final Audio’s (downright superb) Sonorous III to be an excellent fit for the KORG’s more modest power output.

 On the floor in Akihabara, KORG could be found conducting live demos of their DS-DAC-10R’s vinyl ripping and playback capabilities.
-The SL-1200’s output was connected directly to the DS-DAC-10R analogue input which in turn pushed the digitally encoded signal over USB into AudioGate 4.0 running on a Apple Macbook Air.
+The SL-1200’s output was connected directly to the DS-DAC-10R analogue input which in turn pushed the digitally encoded signal over USB into AudioGate 4.0 running on an Apple MacBook Air.

 One might reasonably ask: why rip vinyl?
 Why own a dog and then bark yourself?
 The Potafesu event provided the necessary portable audio context: to take the sound of one’s favourite turntable and phono stage out of the house with DAP or smartphone.